 In January 2002, MTCES built its permanent home on a 25-acre campus in Liberty Township, and by the fall of 2006, we were offering a complete K-8 program.
-We opened our fourth building expansion for the 2016-17 school year.
+We opened our fourth building expansion for the 2016-17 school year which allows for gradual enrollment growth over the next few years.

 MTCES is fully recognized by the Archdiocese of Cincinnati and run by a board of staff members, parents and community leaders.
 Under this direction and with monetary support from our community, we are able to meet the demands of our growing population and ensure that each of our students reaches and exceeds his or her potential.